MRRcode979/htmanager/README.md

 git clone https://github.com/MRRcode979/htmanager.git

-Next go into the htmanager directory and installit with the following command:
+Next go into the htmanager directory and install it with the following command:

 make install